Barkerprooks/coredumped.info/static/blog/ctf/htb/escapetwo.md

 When we read that file after extracting `accounts.xlsx`, we see it contains a list of usernames and passwords.
 Nice.

-It looks like one of the usernames is `sa@sequel.htb` with the password `MSSQL[redacted]`
+It looks like one of the usernames is `sa@sequel.htb` with the password `MSSQL...`

+(I'm redacting the rest of the password so you can figure it out for yourself)

-Which is a pretty heavy handed hint that our next location of interest is the open MSSQL server that we spied earlier.
+The password is a pretty heavy handed hint that our next location of interest is the open MSSQL server that we spied earlier.

+Using the client that comes with MSSQL, we can connect to and query the database as the admin

+    sqlcmd -C -S dc01.sequel.htb -U sa -P MSSQL...

+We need to use `-C` to disable certificate checking (it's self signed)

+    1> select name from sys.databases;
+    2> go

+Looking at the tables we can only see the default ones.